ncomputers/neo/README.md

 Admins can attach photos to items:

-- `POST /api/outlet/{tenant}/media/upload` – stores a file using the configured storage backend and returns `{url, key}`.
+- `POST /api/outlet/{tenant}/media/upload` – accepts PNG, JPEG, or WebP up to 2 MB and 4096×4096 pixels, strips EXIF metadata, re-encodes the image, and stores it via the configured backend.
+Returns `{url, key}`.
 Requires an admin role.

 ### Backups